-1 Messrs.
+Messrs.
 Dease and Simpson, in Geograph.
-Journ. vol. viii. pp. 218 and 220.

-1 Cuvier (Ossemens Fossiles, tom i. p.
+Journ., vol. viii. pp. 218 and 220.
+Cuvier (Ossemens Fossiles, tom. i. p.
 151), from Billing's Voyage.

-Recapitulation.-I will recapitulate the principal facts with regard to the climate, ice-action, and organic productions of the southern hemisphere, transposing the places in imagination to Europe, with which we are so much better acquainted. near Lisbon, the commonest sea-shells, namely, three species of Oliva, a Voluta, and Terebra, would have a tropical character.
-In the southern provinces of France, magnificent forests, entwined by arborescent grasses and with the trees loaded with parasitical plants, would hide the face of the land.
+Recapitulation.-I will recapitulate the principal facts with regard to the climate, ice-action, and organic productions of the southern hemisphere, transposing the places in imagination to Europe, with which we are so much better acquainted.
+Then, near Lisbon, the commonest seashells, namely, three species of Oliva, a Voluta and Terebra, would have a tropical character.
+In the southern provinces of France, magnificent forests, entwined by arborescent grasses and with the trees loaded with parasitical plants. would hide the face of the land.
 The puma and the jaguar would haunt the Pyrenees.
-In the latitude of Mont Blanc, but on an island as far westward as central North America, tree-ferns and parasitical Orchideæ would thrive amidst the thick woods.
-Even as far north as central Denmark humming-birds would be seen fluttering about delicate flowers, and parrots feeding amidst the evergreen woods; and in the sea there we should have a Voluta, and all the shells of large size and vigorous growth.
+In the latitude of Mont Blanc, but on an island as far westward as central North America. tree-ferns and parasitical Orchideæ would thrive amid the thick woods.
+Even as far north as central Denmark, humming-birds would be seen fluttering about delicate flowers, and parrots feeding amid the evergreen woods; and in the sea there, we should have a Voluta, and all the shells of large size and vigorous growth.
 Nevertheless, on some islands only 360 miles northward of our new Cape Horn in Denmark, a carcass buried in the soil (or if washed into a shallow sea, and covered up with mud) would be preserved perpetually frozen.
-If some bold navigator attempted to penetrate northward of these islands, he would run a thousand dangers amidst gigantic icebergs, on some of which he would see great blocks of rock borne far away from their Another island of large size in the latitude of original site. southern Scotland, but twice as far to the west, would be "almost wholly covered with everlasting snow," and would have each bay terminated by ice-cliffs, whence great masses would be yearly detached: this island would boast only of a little moss, grass, and burnet, and a titlark would be its only From our new Cape Horn in Denmark, a land inhabitant. chain of mountains, scarcely half the height of the Alps, would run in a straight line due southward; and on its western flank every deep creek of the sea, or fiord, would end in "bold and astonishing glaciers."
+If some bold navigator attempted to penetrate northward of these islands, he would run a thousand dangers amid gigantic icebergs, on some of which he would see great blocks of rock borne far away from their original site.
+Another island of large size in the latitude of southern Scotland, but twice as far to the west, would be "almost wholly covered with everlasting snow," and would have each bay terminated by ice-cliffs, whence great masses would be yearly detached: this island would boast only of a little moss, grass, and burnet, and a titlark would be its only land inhabitant.
+From our new Cape Horn in Denmark, a chain of mountains, scarcely half the height of the Alps, would run in a straight line due southward; and on its western flank every deep creek of the sea, or flord, would end in "bold and astonishing glaciers."
 These lonely channels would frequently reverberate with the falls of ice, and so often would great waves rush along their coasts; numerous icebergs, some as tall as cathedrals, and occasionally loaded with "no inconsiderable blocks of rock," would be stranded on the outlying islets; at intervals violent earthquakes would shoot prodigious masses of ice into the waters below.
-Lastly, some Missionaries
+Lastly, some missionaries, attempting to penetrate a long arm of the sea, would behold the not lofty surrounding mountains sending down their many grand icy streams to the sea-coast, and their progress in the boats would be checked by the innumerable floating icebergs, some small and some great; and this would have occurred on our twenty-second of June, and where the Lake of Geneva is now spread out!